On this page

 Because the three terms involve a lot of commonalities, it is easy to confuse one for the other, especially the terms sales pipeline and sales funnel.

 The sales funnel represents the journey of all prospects to the customer from their point of view.
 It involves stages such as awareness, interest, decision, and action.
 The funnel narrows at each stage, and it consists in convincing many prospects to move toward the conversion.
-However, only a few that enter the funnel initially make it to the bottom.
+However, only a few that enter the funnel initially reach the bottom.

 The sales pipeline is analogous to a sales funnel but represents the seller's point of view.
 Like the funnel, the pipeline has different prospect stages, such as lead qualification, scope, proposal, negotiation, and closing.

-On the other hand, a sales forecast gives an estimate of the prospects likely to close within a given period.
+On the other hand, a sales forecast estimates the prospects likely to close within a given period.
 The forecast is based on the position of leads in the pipeline and how likely they will move to the closing stage within the defined time frame.

 What is sales pipeline management?